128technology/docs/docs/cli_reference.md

 | router | The name of the router for which to display entitlement utilized.
 Conductor routers will show the entitlement utilized per project of all conducted routers. (default: &lt;current router&gt;) |

 #### Description

-This command displays the bandwidth entitlement for your 128T router.

 The 128T Networking Platform calculates the Peak Router Bandwidth Capacity; this is the highest router bandwidth value of any 5 second interval over the specific license period.
 The Router Bandwidth is calculated based on the aggregate of sessions traversing the router.